 Her name raged through my brain like wildfire.
-I liked her, and for some strange reason—through the tattered teen grapevine—I learned she might, perhaps, possibly like me back.
-High school, being the place of constant speech and little action, is less about facts and more about hard hope.
-For the sake of the story, let’s operate under the same notion 17-year-old me had: her interest was real.
+I liked her, and through the tattered teen grapevine I learned she might possibly like me back.
+High school, being a place of constant speech and little action, is less about facts and more about hard hope.
+For the sake of the story, let’s operate under the same notion 17-year-old me had:

 Immediately I found that off-putting.
-Forever the “friend” to girls, I was never the one those girls wanted to date.
-It wasn’t necessarily what I wanted.
-It was just something that helped me be close to those I knew I could never have.
-So, even though I knew she was interested, told from this person, or that series of texts, it still took me a moment to ask her out . . . six months.
+Forever the “friend,” never was I the one anyone wanted to date.
+It wasn’t what I wanted.
+It was just something that helped me be close to something I knew I could never have.
+So, even though I knew she was interested, told to me from this person, or that series of texts, it still took me some time to ask her out . . . six months.

 Self-image really screws with your social life.

 When I finally got around to it, she knew it was coming.
-Everyone in the entire school knew it was coming.
+The entire school knew it was coming.
 I had, and still have, an embarrassing habit of voicing my wins to the people around me.
 Not because I craved their attention.
-It’s just that I always want to share with someone, anyone, the good things in my life.
+I just always want to share with someone, anyone, the good things in my life.

 Maybe that would mean they were real.

 A 400 pound teenager shivering in his straining skater kicks, terrified of something he outweighed when he was 5.
 I remember that 60-foot walk clearly.
-Every thought, every strange nuance was burned into wherever fold of my brain maintains its morbid fetish for painful memories . . .
+Every thought, every strange nuance burned into whatever fold of my brain maintains its morbid fetish for painful memories . . .

 What’s with this lighting?
 Are these high intensity interrogation bulbs?
 I have it on good authority America “went Green” three years ago.
 These are way too concentrated to promote a healthy school environment, much less a stroll down my own personal Death Valley.

 Are these asbestos tiles getting warmer?
-Because I thought it was October.
 Maybe the Earth has fallen an 18th of a degree out of rotational symmetry, and the world as we know it is about to collide with the surface of the sun.
 Nothing else will matter in 12-15 seconds, because we’ll all by an intermittent goo pustule in a 5800K degree inferno.
 That’s right, degrees Kelvin.
 We are about to be engulfed in something too damn hot for good old-fashioned Fahrenheit.

 She is.
 Thanks, Fate.
 Thanks for that.

-It’s not like asking her out’s gonna change the fact we’ll all be dead in six seconds anyway.
-In the grand scheme of flaming apocalypse, asking a tiny Native American girl out to Chinese food shouldn’t be this damn difficult.
-Like chewing off your leg to escape a bear trap, I just gotta buck up and start gnawing on some sinew.
+Asking her out won’t change the fact we’re all dead in six seconds anyway.
+In the grand scheme of flaming apocalypse, asking a cute human to Chinese food shouldn’t be this damn difficult.
+Like chewing off a leg caught in a bear trap, just gotta buck up and start gnawing on some sinew.

-Wonder what the melanoma chances are on the surface of the sun.
-Can one of you gruesome onlookers stop jeering and toss me some sunscreen?
-Oh, thanks for the SPF smiles guys.
-She’s turning.
-Smiling at me.
-Her teeth are so straight..
-I never noticed.
+What are the melanoma chances on the surface of the sun?
+Thanks for the SPF smiles, giggling onlookers.
+Appreciate it.
+She turns.
+Smiles at me.
+Her teeth are so straight.
 Usually can’t get past her nose before I forget what I’m doing.
-You know, that level of natural straightness just isn’t fair.

 She looks puzzled.

 Well let me tell you a thing or two about puzzlement sister, I’m more worried about your approval than dying at the moment.
 I had to formulate an internal doomsday scenario just to mosey up the courage to ask you a question.
-Sweatin’ like a quarter ton bottle of Coke over here and probably should have passed out 5 minutes ago.
+Sweatin’ like a quarter ton bottle of Coke over here.
+Probably should have passed out 5 minutes ago.

-Traitorous words are falling out of my mouth, forming what is, I believe, a vaguely coherent request for a segment of her time.
-Take two steps and trod on each foot.
+Traitorous words are falling out of my mouth, forming a vaguely coherent request for a segment of her time.
 Somehow, through my series of frantic mumblings and wild arm gyrations, the point gets across.
 Recognition flits across her indiscernible eyes.

-The date turned into a group thing.
+Not without a hit of bad news.
+Somehow along the way, it had morphed into a group date.
 Not exactly ideal, but I would take what I could get.
-I picked her up from her house in the middle of the woods, and we drove to the one place a 17 year-old kid takes a date:
+I picked her up from her house deep in a sprawling copse of serial-killer woods, a story for a different time, and we drove to the one place a 17 year-old kid takes a date:

 The Tulsa State Fair.

-We pulled up just as the sun was setting over the backside of the Dingo, a deflated old roller coaster more ricket than ride-worthy.
-The smell of funnel cake, salted laughter, and human perspiration painted a scene rife for romance.
+We pulled up just as the sun was setting over the backside of the Dingo, a deflated old roller coaster more rickety than ride-worthy.
+The smell of funnel cake, salted laughter, and human perspiration painted a scene rife for teenage romance.